beyondwords-io/player/doc/player-events.md

 | IdentifiersChanged           | browser   | The Player's content identifiers changed.
 | FullScreenModeUpdated        | browser   | The browser entered or exited full screen mode.
 | ContentStatusChanged         | websocket | The processing status of a content item within the project changed.

-Initiators denoted with a star (*) can also be initiated by 'google-ima-sdk' when VAST adverts are playing.

-For example, the video is automatically paused when you click on the video background to open the click-through URL.

 [< back to README](https://github.com/BeyondWords-io/player#readme)